now browsing by month

 Painting your nails in multiple (but similar) colours.
 And not just because you’ve got buttloads of pinks left over from Pretty Pretty Party swaps either.
 Go alternative viagra for women ahead, prove me wrong, kids…

 I’m imagining by now that you’ve seen the new Lady Gaga video for ‘Telephone’, and if for some unknown reason you haven’t, it’s embedded below.
 It is, quite simply, AMAZE.

 There are of course many parts of the video to love, but the part that struck me the most?
 How awesome Beyonce looked in black lipstick:

 Now, for ages I’ve thought that black lipstick could totally be done without being all gothy (in fact, I tried my hand at blue lipstick in 2008), and now finally I have proof!
-I lust for it so hard.
+I lust side effects of furosemide 40mg for it so hard.
 I popped into the M.A.C counter at Kirks to see if they had it in stock, but they said it was from a couple of collections ago.
 Way to make me feel awesome, M.A.C.

 Then, I saw Nina from The Style Hive tweet this pic of her as a Eurasian Beyonce which I hope she won’t mind me sharing here:

 She looks amazing and I am so very jealous.
 Apparently that colour is Chanel Hysteria, which came out over a year ago and is sold out.
 I am so up to date.
 Okay, so I’m rambling, but the point is, I need to get my hands on some dark lipstick.
 But I don’t actually have any money.
 Make me some recommendations anyway please!

 And of course, the best accessory to wear with black lipstick?
 Chuck Bass.